Imagine you are running a successful antique store.

 Marketing qualified lead (MQL) and Sales qualified lead (SQL) are two definite classifications marketers employ to handle such obstacles.

-By successfully identifying MQL and SQL, you would be in an excellent position to not just plan your marketing strategy accordingly, but strengthen your customer base.
+By successfully identifying MQL and SQL, you will be in an excellent position to not just plan your marketing strategy accordingly, but strengthen your customer base.

 Here, I will share an overview of how to determine MQL and SQL, and the methods to help you increase their numbers.